200sc/selfPromotion/quickstart/content/posts/oak-jan-2021.md

 - What is Oak?
 - Where was Oak at of the end of 2021?
 - What happened to Oak during January 2022?
-- What is happening with Oak going into Feburary 2022?
+- What is happening with Oak going into February 2022?

 Followup blog posts will probably not include those first two points, but will include the latter two, with the month incrementing.

-Blog post Version: 1.0.0.
-No edits since publishing.
+Blog post Version: 1.0.1, Typo fixes

 ### Why